wecarsoniv/augmented-pca/README.md

 ```

-For a more in-depth description of the jointly-encoded approximate inference strategy, see our [paper]() or the corresponding [documentation section].
+For a more in-depth description of the jointly-encoded approximate inference strategy, see our [paper]() or the corresponding [documentation section]().

 ## Citation